jaredhendrickson13/pfsense-automator/README.md

         - `--all` (`-a`) : Return all available DNS values including aliases
         - `--default` (`-d`) : Return only base entries, no aliases are included
         - `--host=<FQDN>` (beta) : Return only one entry given exact FQDN.
 If an alias matches the FQDN, the parent entry is printed
+        - `--read-json` (`-rf`) : Prints DNS Resolver data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
-        - `--json=<directory_path>` : Exports SSL certificate data to a JSON file given an existing directory
+        - `--json=<directory_path>` : Exports Resolver data to a JSON file given an existing directory

 - `--add-sslcert` : Attempts to add a new external certificate to pfSense's Certificate Manager
     - **Syntax**: `pfsense-automator <pfSense IP or hostname> --add-sslcert <cert_file_path> <key_file_path> <cert_name>`